irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 TODO:
 - [ ] I tried to upload them separely but I did exceed the daily Youtube's API quotas of videos that I can upload in a day, so I have created a one big .wav file with all the audios divided per gender together.
 - [ ] The problem now is to modify the script to handle to spanish gender audios because they are not so nicely divided in gender.
 - [ ] wtf are the .mp4 and why are they not ignored?
+- [ ] decide which of the python script to use
 - [ ] Also create nice command line executable script
 - [ ] do i need to clean the data?
 - [ ] Upload stuff to youtube and get the captions